connorv52/sql-problems/README.md

 🧩 A personal repository for SQL practice problems from platforms like LeetCode and HackerRank.

-These SQL solutions were written and tested by me.
-Problem descriptions are © LeetCode.
+All solutions are my own unless otherwise noted.
+Problems sourced from LeetCode.

 ## Planned Structure